 In order to create the scrolling (aka moving) noise needed for the effect, we’ll use the Time node and Multiply it by a value to control the speed of the scrolling.
 (I’ve hardcoded this as 0.5, but you could use a Vector1 property if you want to be able to control it from the material inspector).
-Since we want it to scroll upwards we need to Negate this and put it into the Y input on a Vector2 node, leaving X as 0.
-This is used as the Offset input to a Tiling And Offset node.
+I’d like this to scroll upwards, so need to Negate and put it into the Y input on a Vector2 node, leaving X as 0.
+Then use as the Offset input to a Tiling And Offset node.

 We’ll also provide a Vector2 property to control the Noise Scale, which will be put into the Tiling input - allowing us to change the scale of our UVs per-axis.
 The output from our Tiling And Offset will then be put into a Simple Noise node with a Scale of 30-ish.

 This noise will be used to offset the UVs for effects later.
 Unlike offsetting by a constant value or time (which changes, but is the same value for every UV coordinate), we are shifting each UV coordinate by a different value, which produces a distortion (aka warping) effect.
-We also should Subtract 0.5, so the distortion is centered and doesn’t offset more in one direction than the other.
+Since our noise ranges from 0 to 1, we can also Subtract 0.5 (so it then ranges from -0.5 to 0.5) which “centers” the distortion - meaning it doesn’t offset more in one direction than the other.

 Multiply this with a Vector1 property named Distortion Strength.
 We also want the top of the fire to be distorted more than the bottom, so we also Multiply with the Y axis of the UV (G output from Split).
 We put this result into the Y axis of a Vector2, then into the Offset input on a Tiling And Offset node to apply our distortion, only in the vertical direction.

-The distortion will mean our UVs could go outside of the 0-1 range, so parts of the texture/ellipse later could be cut-off by the size of the quad.
-To help fix this, we’ll also include a Vector1 property called Y Scale and put it into the Y of a Vector2, with X as 1, into the Tiling input.
+The distortion will mean our UVs could now go outside of the 0-1 range and parts of the texture/ellipse used later could be cut-off.
+To help fix this, we’ll also include a Vector1 property called Y Scale and put it into the Y of a Vector2, with X as 1.
+Put this in the Tiling input.
 This will allow us to scale down the effect in the vertical direction, to try to keep the fire contained to the quad.

 From here, I’m splitting the graph into two versions - a stylised version that uses Ellipse nodes to create a fireball shape, and another simpler version which uses a texture, specifically a flame texture from Kenney’s Particle Pack, which is a bit more realistic looking (though could probably look equally as stylised with an effect like Posterize also applied).
 With a texture it’s a bit easier to control the shape of the effect, but I’ve also used the ellipse method before so felt like sharing it too.